 Specifically excluded from this Settlement Class are the Defendants; the officers, directors or employees of any Defendant; any entity in which any Defendant has a controlling interest; and any affiliate, legal representative, heir, or assign of any Defendant.
 Also excluded from this Settlement Class are any federal, state, or local governmental entities, any judicial officer presiding over this action and the members of his/her immediate family and judicial staff, any juror assigned to this action, and any co-conspirator identified in this action.

 While the Settlements are only with Peco, George’s, and Amick, the Settlement Class includes persons (including businesses and companies) who purchased Broiler chicken from any of the Defendants or their co-conspirators.
-If you are a Settlement Class Member and do not exclude yourself, you will be eligible to participate in these Settlements.
+If you are a Settlement Class Member and did not exclude yourself, you are eligible to participate in these Settlements.

 These Settlements do not dismiss Direct Purchaser Plaintiffs’ claims against Defendants other than Peco, George’s, and Amick.
 These Settlements also do not dismiss the claims of any Indirect Purchaser Plaintiffs against Peco, George’s, and Amick, or any other Defendants.
 Depending on your purchase methods and from whom you purchased Broilers, you could be both a direct purchaser and an indirect purchaser of Broilers.